Codeworks

-Codeworks, LLC is a privately held U.S. software company that specializes in warehouse management systems and transportation management system software for the third-party logistics industry.
+Codeworks, LLC is a privately held U.S. software company specializing in warehouse management systems and transportation management system software for the third-party logistics industry.

 History

-In the early 1990s, a consortium of Third-Party Logistics (3PL) warehousing operations sought a warehouse management system capable of supporting multi-million-square-foot operations.
-Rick DeShone was chosen to spearhead the development effort, and in 1995, the project was successfully implemented, leading to the formation of Codeworks, LLC.
+In the early 1990s, a consortium of Third-Party Logistics (3PL) warehouse operations sought a warehouse management system capable of supporting multi-million-square-foot operations.
+Rick DeShone was selected to spearhead the development effort, and in 1995, the project was successfully implemented, resulting in the formation of Codeworks, LLC.

 As of 2009, Codeworks' customers span the following industries in 35 major U.S. cities: